PrinceJavier/princejavier_old.github.io/covid_binary_search/index.md

 ## Sample Analysis

-If we implement random mass testing using binary search algorithm starting with 16 persons for a community of 3000 with an estimated infection rate of 1% and using one test kit per sample pool, we may expect an efficiency gain of 1.9X over One-vs-All search and more than 7X over linear search.
+If we implement random mass testing using binary search algorithm starting with 16 persons for a community of 3000 with an estimated infection rate of 1% and using one test kit per sample pool, we may expect an efficiency gain of 1.9X over One-vs-All search and more than 7X over testing individuals one by one (linear search).

 Put this another way, given the same number of test kits, we may expect almost a two-fold increase in the number of people tested over One-vs-All search and a 7-fold increase over linear search.

 Given test kits with 10% false positive rate and 10% false negative rate, we get around 0.08% false negative rate using Binary Search or Linear Search and 0.18% `FNR` using one-vs-all search.